Colleges by Location

 Deadlines

-The closing date for applications to The George Washington University is January 5.
-If you are applying as a transfer student, note that the application deadline is April 15.
+Be sure to apply to this school by January 5.
+If you are applying for a transfer, note that the application deadline is April 1.

 Acceptance Rate